Fighting for Justice... Advancing Independence

 - Union County Council for People with Disabilities (UCCCD)

 - Cabarrus Accessibility Action Council (CAAC)

-For more information about how to attend these meetings, training topics, or accessibility, email our Executive Director, Samantha Nevins.
+For more information about how to attend these meetings, training topics, or accessibility, click the button below to subscribe to our newsletter.
 If you require effective communication, we request 72 hours notice.

 Mecklenburg Advocacy Council for People with Disabilities (MACPD)

 Charlotte East Business Park

 10am – 12pm

 Gaston Advocacy Council for People with Disabilities (GACPD)

 Second Wednesday of February, May, August, and November